Statutory Sick Pay reform unpacked: Top 10 questions from HR

 3. Do you recommend any integrated systems with real-time data and automated alerts?

-We’ve coined the term Employee Relations as a Service (ERaaS) as the modern, data‑driven operating model that gives HR actionable insights, empowers managers to be better leaders, and enables proactive absence and risk management.
-This fit-for-the-future model reduces burnout, improves productivity and the employee experience, whilst reducing costs and freeing up HR to focus on strategic priorities”
+We’ve coined the term Employee Relations as a Service (ERaaS) as this modern operating model that gives HR actionable insights, empowers managers to be better leaders, and enables proactive absence and risk management.
+This fit-for-the-future model reduces burnout, improves productivity and the employee experience, whilst reducing costs and freeing up HR to focus on strategic priorities.

 4. Are part‑time employees entitled to SSP if they are sick for part of the week?

-Stefan clarified a common area of uncertainty.
-If an employee works five days a week but shorter hours each day, is off sick for two days, and works the remaining three days earning above the Lower Earnings Limit, they will be entitled to SSP for the two days of sickness from 6 April 2026.
+Yes.
+If an employee works five days a week but for shorter hours each day, is off sick for two days, and works the remaining three days earning above the Lower Earnings Limit, they will be entitled to SSP for the two days of sickness from 6 April 2026.

 5. Does the employee need to provide fit to work if they return early?